yalidu/yalidu.github.io/_pages/about.md

 Feel free to contact me if you are interested!
 The application deadline is March 28th, 2023.
 More details can be  found [here](https://royalsociety.org/grants-schemes-awards/grants/newton-international/)

 </span>

 ## I will be speaking at the following events:
+* 26 Apr 2023 - Computer Science Colloquium at  Dept. of Computer Science, University of Warwick.
 * May 2023 - Tutorial on "machine learning optimisation" in Oxford Machine Learning Summer School.
 Please find out more [here](https://www.oxfordml.school/)!
 * 19-21 Feb - Rising Star in AI symposium at KAUST, Thuwal, Saudi Arabia.
 * 10 Feb 2023 - Selected to speak for [AAAI New Faculty Highlights Program](https://aaai.org/Conferences/AAAI-23/new-faculty-highlights-cfp/).